Remote Learning Day Info

 When winter weather occurs, the safety and well-being of our students is always a top priority.
-District 204 follows a plan whenever there is consideration of a school closing due to weather conditions.
+District 204 follows a plan whenever there is consideration of a school closing or holding a remote learning day due to weather conditions.

 HOW DO WE MAKE OUR DECISION?

-When weather conditions are challenging, we make the decision to open or close schools based on a careful consideration of all relevant factors, such as:
+When weather conditions are challenging, we make the decision to open schools, close schools, or hold a remote learning day based on a careful consideration of all relevant factors, such as:

 - Data from the National Weather Service with updates regarding temperature, wind chill, and snow/ice accumulation.